tango-controls/rest-api/docs/general.md

 ### 503

-In case of event subscription REST server returns 503 if upstream server does not respond within specified timeout.
-May indicate that there is no event though i.e. is not a failure.
+In case of REST server receives CORBA timeout it returns 503 if upstream server does not respond within the specified timeout.
+In case of event subscription may indicate that there is no event though i.e. is not a failure.

 __IMPLEMENTATION NOTE:__ server should not log any error except 500 when it is a server's failure.